-Mathias Haegglund met up with non other then Terri B! to speak to her about music, collaborations and upcoming stuff.
+Mathias Haegglund met up with non-other than Terri B! to speak to her about music, collaborations, and upcoming stuff.
 This is the interview.

 Over the years, you have become one of house music’s most recognizable voices.
 How did you make that possible?
 What were some of your greatest obstacles?
 And how did you overcome them?

 I accidentally landed a number one song with 2Eivissa, (Produced by Luis Rodriguez of Modern Talking, Jennifer Rush, Avant Garde) with “Oh la la la” and had no idea that I was in the music business nor did I really take it serious.
 I just wanted to write a bit and sing, but the pop success landed me on the Billboard dance charts and simultaneously I had landed a studio job with trance stars, Future Breeze which meant I was charting in Top 100 in many countries.
 I was on the road and around the globe almost immediately.
 I then decided to take it a bit more serious and recorded an LP with the band and then came my best friend Jerry Ropero, who found me at a concert in Malaga, Spain backstage.

 The track, “Get Down”, was the kickoff for his career and it circled the globe.
 We are still buddies and have recorded several killer tracks to this day.
 Jerry, who had so much success with the Storm, phoned me to record “Soul Heaven” and begged me to use my own name and then I had a new image on the scene.
 I love him dearly for his support.
 German DJ, Oliver Goedicke a.k.a.
 D.O.N.S, and I recorded “Big Fun” and it received great reviews, later we recorded “Night Train”, ”You Use To Hold Me” and collaborated with a host of deejays on my “List”, but I’ll explain that later.

 You have worked with some of dance music’s most famous DJs throughout your career.
 Who was the most memorable and why?